esa/polyhedral-gravity-model/docs/quickstart/overview.rst

     consistently **outwards** or **inwards** the polyhedron!
     This property is automatically enforced by the class :code:`Polyhedron` in both C++ library and Python interface as long as not explicit set to :code:`DISABLE`.
-    Setting this to off, is recommend for advanced users and when you "know your mesh".
+    Setting this to :code:`DISABLE`, is recommended for advanced users or when you "know your mesh".
+    For details, refer to the APIs or :ref:`mesh-integrity-check`.

 Gravity Model Output